CrunchyData/pgmonitor/hugo/content/exporter/_index.md

  * *ccp_connection_stats_max_blocked_query_time* - Runtime of the longest running query that has been blocked by a heavyweight lock

- * *ccp_replication_lag_replay_time* - Only provides values on replica instances.
-Time since replica received and replayed a WAL file.
-Note this is not the main way to determine if a replica is behind its primary.
-It only monitors the time since the replica replayed the WAL vs what it has received.
+ * *ccp_replication_lag_replay_time* - Time since replica received and replayed a WAL file; only shown on replica instances.
+Note that this is not the main way to determine if a replica is behind its primary.
+This metric only monitors the time since the replica replayed the WAL vs when it was received.
 It also does not monitor when a WAL replay replica completely stops receiving WAL (see received_time metric).
 It is a secondary metric for monitoring WAL replay on the replica itself.

  * *ccp_replication_lag_received_time* - Similar to *ccp_replication_lag_replay_time*, however this value always increases until the replica actually receives and replays a WAL file.
 Effective for monitoring that a WAL replay replica has actually received WAL files.
 Note this will cause false positives when used as an alert for replica lag if the primary receives no writes.